amateur80lvl/lxcex/book/ch7-plausible-deniability.md

 You should not leave any traces.
 This requires the folowing minimal precautions which can be treated as red flags:

 * `/var/log` and `/tmp` on a tmpfs.
-Deniable as SSD wearing avoidance.
+Deniable as an SSD wearing avoidance.
-* TRIM off on the cover filesystem.
-Otherwise, your hidden volume will be destroyed.
-Deniable for spinning disks, consider using them instead of SSD.
+* Disabled TRIM on the cover filesystem.
+With TRIM enabled, your hidden volume will be destroyed, so you have to.
+  This is plausibly deniable for spinning disks, consider using them instead of SSD.
 * High entropy in unused sectors.
 Deniable, but... still a red flag.
 * No swap.
+Deniable as an SSD wearing avoidance.
+BTW does anyone still use swap?
-However, you could use a file on your hidden volume if necessary.
+  If you do, consider use a file on your hidden volume.
 Buying RAM is a better option.

 Mind bash history and type
 ```